 For the purpose of this article, I loaded just a small selection of tracks.
-If you add more than just a few albums, you’ll overload your storage capacity, and be waiting a long time for songs to transfer over Bluetooth.
+If you add more than just a few albums, you’ll overload your storage capacity, be waiting a long time for songs to transfer over Bluetooth.
 But once songs have moved over, you’ll see an interface like the one below for individual tracks.

 Swiping left on this interface exposes some player controls.
-First there’s a shuffle command.
+First there’s a shuffle comm.
 Next you’ll find a play list for all the songs in an album.
 But how will you actually listen to a track?
 You’ll need to pair Bluetooth headphones or earbuds, as the watch doesn’t have a headphone jack.
-Hit the play button of any track, and you’ll see the following alert:
+Hit the play button of any track, you’ll see the following alert:

 After you hit the teal button in the image above, you’ll be dropped into a Bluetooth pairing interface.
 Assuming your headphones or earbuds are in pairing mode, you’ll see them in the list of available devices.
-Choose them to pair, and as long as Bluetooth doesn’t let you down, you’ll be off to the races.
+Choose them to pair, as long as Bluetooth doesn’t let you down, you’ll be off to the races.

-Just remember that when your watch is paired with your earbuds, it won’t be paired with your phone.
+st remember that when your watch is paired with your earbuds, it won’t be paired with your phone.
 But that’s OK because offline music playback is just that: You’re supposed to use this feature for scenarios like exercise sessions when you don’t want to lug around a big, heavy phone in your pocket.